Chase Tone Secret Preamp Trace

 Sometimes people get the impression that these tracing journals are our way of taking a swipe at commercial pedalbuilders.
 It’s true that once in awhile we do come across circuits that have been misrepresented by the builders, and in these cases we do our part to share the facts because we believe everyone benefits from transparency.

-But by and large, most of these tracing journals are an opportunity to show that a pedal is as impressive on the inside as it seems from the outside.
+But by and large, most of these tracing journals are an opportunity to show that a pedal is as great on the inside as it seems from the outside.
 This is one of those cases.

 Kyle Chase of Chase Tone has an refreshingly down-to-earth business philosophy, and his pedals are both well-built and reasonably priced.
 The Secret Preamp was first released in 2013 as an adaptation of the Echoplex Preamp.
 Based on the change in control layout, it has undergone a few revisions during that time, but has been more or less feature-complete for awhile now despite many cosmetic variations.